syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 If you want to change or set Culture / Locale in the Docker container, You should set the required Culture / Locale in Docker file.

+T> We recommend ensuring whether required Culture / Locale is set to the Docker container.
+Since some Docker container may not have Culture / Locale.

 The following code example will set en_US locale to the container by setting Language to en_US.

 {% tabs %}